 What is the best way to eat smoked salmon?

 Some popular ways to eat smoked salmon is on a cream cheese bagel topped with ringlets of red onion and salty capers, or on top of a fresh salad with Asian style dressing.
 You can even experiment by using this smoked salmon for the popular TikTok salmon rice bowls.
+For other salmon recipes, try broiled salmon, miso salmon, pesto salmon, and salmon poke.
+Other Traeger recipes I love to make during the weekends are smoked chicken thighs and smoked turkey breast.

 How to Smoke Salmon – Easy Smoked Salmon Recipe